 Flood Warnings and Advisories

-ENDED - High Streamflow Advisory - Cowichan River
+High Streamflow Advisory – Vancouver Island, South Coast

-The River Forecast Centre is ending a High Streamflow Advisory for:
+The River Forecast Centre is upgrading the High Streamflow Advisory to a Flood Watch for:

 - High Streamflow Advisory: River levels are rising or expected to rise rapidly, but that no major flooding is expected.
 Minor flooding in low-lying areas is possible.
 This is the lowest level.